permutamario/math-visualizer/readme.md

 The central controller for the application:
 - Initializes the framework components
-- Manages the plugin lifecycle (registration → initialization → activation → deactivation)
+- Manages the plugin lifecycle through the Plugin Controller Registry
 - Coordinates between plugins and the UI
 - Handles the rebuilding of UI components
 - Manages settings and metadata for active plugins